 The following are not permitted and may be confiscated: Absolutely no cellular phones, personal music devices, TVs, laser pointers, video games, electronics, unapproved food items, chewing gum, fireworks, alcohol, tobacco products, illegal substances or weapons of any kind.

-Please complete all of the following 5 days before your child's camp session.
+Please complete all of the following at least 5 days before your child's camp session.
 You can also make payments online!

 Camper Check In